DerrickDDInAI/nyc-crashes/README.md

 ### Author(s) and acknowledgment
 This project is carried out by **Van Frausum Derrick** from Theano 2.27 promotion at BeCode.
-I would like to thank my colleagues and coaches at beCode for their help and guidance.
+I would like to thank my colleagues and coaches at BeCode for their help and guidance.
+`download.py` script is written and owned by BeCode.

 ## Next steps